shiftshapr/context-coding/SETUP_AND_ONBOARDING.md

 **Say to Cursor**:
 ```
 Using the contextcoding directory as reference:
-1. Read CURSORRULES.md and create a .cursorrules file in this project root
+1. Read CURSORRULES_GENERIC.md and create a .cursorrules file in this project root
+2. If this is a browser extension project, also read CURSORRULES_EXTENSION_EXAMPLE.md and add extension-specific rules
-2. Read DEFAULT_WORKFLOW_MANIFEST.md and store the workflow definition in JAUmemory
+3. Read DEFAULT_WORKFLOW_MANIFEST.md and store the workflow definition in JAUmemory
-3. Read AGENT_DESCRIPTIONS.md and ensure all agents are available/configured in JAUmemory
+4. Read AGENT_DESCRIPTIONS.md and ensure all agents are available/configured in JAUmemory
-4. Set up any project-specific guardrails based on the templates
+5. Set up any project-specific guardrails based on the templates
 ```

 **Cursor will**: